MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

 ## Example scenario

 The example scenario is for a queue processing application.
 It uses a producer-consumer dataflow.
+The scripts in the scenario are illustrative.
+They aren't the key to success on SpotVMs.
+The most important aspect of the example is the continuous integration / continuous development (CI/CD) pipeline to orchestrate the spot VMs.
+The scenario does a one-time push to deploy the ARM template for the example, but a push/pull mechanism should be in place to enable orchestration.

+The bicep template deploys an Ubuntu image (22_04-lts-gen2) on a Standard_D2s_v3 VM with a premium managed disk and local redundant storage (LRS).
+These configurations meet the needs of this application and aren't general recommendations for your applications.

 ![Diagram of the example scenario architecture](./media/spot-vm-arch.png)

 1. **VM application definition:** The VM application definition is created in the Azure Compute Gallery.
-It defines application name, location, operating system, and metadata.
+It defines the application name, location, operating system, and metadata.
 1. **Application version:** The application version is a numbered version of the VM application definition.
 The application version is an instantiation of the VM application.
-It needs to be in the same region as the spot VM
+It needs to be in the same region as the spot VM.
-1. **Storage account:** The storage account holds the source application package (orchestrate.sh) that the VM downloads after deployment.
-The application version links to the source application package in the storage account.
-The source application package is called `orchestrate.sh`.
+1. **Storage account:**  The storage account holds the source application package `worker-0.1.0.tar.gz`.
+The tar.gz file contains the `orchestrate.sh` file.
 1. **Spot VM:** The spot VM deploys.
 It must be in the same region as the application version.
-1. **Source application package:** The Spot VM downloads source application package (orchestrate.sh) is downloaded to the VM after deployment and installs the .NET worker application.
+1. **Source application package:** The application version links to the source application package in the storage account.
+It downloads `worker-0.1.0.tar.gz` to the VM after deployment and installs the .NET worker application.
 1. **.Net worker application:** The orchestrate.sh script installs a .NET worker application that runs two background services.
-1. **Query metadata endpoint:** One background service queries the metadata endpoint.
+1. **Query metadata endpoint:** An API request is sent to a static non-routable IP address 169.254.169.254​ in the VM.
+The API request queries the metadata endpoint for the VM from the Metadata Service endpoint.
 1. **Application Insights:** The listens for the preempt eviction signal.
 For more information, see [enable live metrics from .NET application](/azure/azure-monitor/app/live-stream#enable-live-metrics-using-code-for-any-net-application).
 1. **Storage Queue:** The other service running in the .NET worker contains message queue logic.
 1. **Azure AD:** Grants access the spot VM access to the storage queue with a user assigned identity using RBAC.

+**WHERE SHOULD 9 AND 10 GO?
+I THOUGHT YOU SAID THIS WAS A MQ APP?
+I'M NOT SURE HOW THE QUEUE FACTORS IN.
+I WOULD ASSUME IT HOLDS SOME STATEFUL INFORMATION FOR IDEMPOTENCY BUT WE HAVEN'T REALLY GO INTO THAT YET**

 ## Deploy this scenario